averagenomad/Dissertation/README.md

 ```

 - **Code/** – Stata `.do` file with the econometric models and analysis scripts (provided for reference).
 - **Data/** – Final cleaned data file used in the dissertation analysis.
+Data was cleaned using R.
 - **Final Draft/** – The complete dissertation manuscript.
 - **Output/** – Defense presentation and exploratory data analysis (EDA) visualizations.